 CECA Wales Leadership Challenge

 A joint CECA Wales and Armed Services initiative for younger members.
-The next event takes place on 15th and 16th November 2018.
+The next event takes place in June 2020.

 Valuing Our People